Case #68 answer

 Afterwards in the bar, someone explained that in that situation the overlap is sighted from their transom to ours and even though the boats are physically a long way apart and on different tacks that that is how the overlap gets judged.
 It must be difficult to prove either way in the protest room.
 Any thoughts?

 Actually, the overlap is sighted from the boat further ahead, i.e. at right angles to your transom in this case.
 When you make a right angle gybe near the mark, pretty well everyone on the previous leg now has an overlap on you, which usually doesn't matter since very few can get there in time to claim room.
-But this shows you why it can be crucial not to begin your turn until you have reached the sanctuary of the Two-Length Zone, when it is too late for anyone to claim room from establishing an overlap at that point.
+But this shows you why it can be crucial not to begin your turn until you have reached the sanctuary of the Zone, when it is too late for anyone to claim room from establishing an overlap at that point.

 Thanks in advance for any help you can give.